holidaycheck/tech-blog/_posts/2023-08-25-sentiment-analysis-llms.md

 LLMs are trained on vast amounts of text data, enabling them to pick up intricate patterns and structures in human language.
 Their capacity for understanding context and semantics is particularly essential for tasks such as classification and information extraction, where understanding the subtle nuances of text is crucial.
 In this respect, models like GPT-3 and GPT-4 stand out with their powerful comprehension capabilities, providing a rich toolbox for various NLP tasks.

 Information extraction from hotel reviews using LLMs is an exciting application in the hospitality industry.
 Reviews are often long, unstructured, and cover a broad range of topics, making them ideal candidates for LLMs' advanced natural language understanding capabilities.
-Using a few-shot learning approach, an LLM can be trained to extract valuable information such as overall sentiment, ratings for specific amenities like cleanliness or service, and even to identify recurring issues mentioned by customers.
+Using a few-shot learning approach, an LLM can be instructed to extract valuable information such as overall sentiment, ratings for specific amenities like cleanliness or service, and even to identify recurring issues mentioned by customers.

 ## Sentiment Analysis